open-cluster-management-io/enhancements/enhancements/sig-architecture/70-spread-policy/README.md

     - topologyKey: provider
       topologyKeyType: Label
       maxSkew: 2
-      weight: 20
-      # maxSkew is omitted as this term is a soft constraint
+      # maxSkew is omitted as this term is a soft constraint.
     - topologyKey: region
       topologyKeyType: Label
-      weight: 10
   # The spread policy has a scoreCoordinate in prioritizerPolicy.
-  # In Additive mode, the weight of SpreadPolicy is 0 by default.
+  # In Additive mode, the weight of SpreadPolicy is 2 by default.
   # In Exact mode, the weight of SpreadPolicy should be set by users.
   prioritizerPolicy:
     mode: Additive